Apple iPad Has Stopped Working? [Solved]

 Follow these steps to wake up the complete dead iPad:

-Plug iPad into it power adapter for 15 minutes and then try to power on.
+Plug the iPad into its power adapter for 15 minutes and then try to power on.

 If it won't power on, wait about 10 minutes and perform a hard restart on the iPad (press and hold both the Sleep/Wake and Home buttons for at least ten seconds until you see Apple logo.)